 You’re a People Pleaser

 Even if you genuinely have interest in doing what is being asked of you, before you say yes, ask yourself if it’s a top priority.
-If you think the people pleaser in you may be responsible for your busy syndrome, check out my posts on Saying No for ideas on how to maintain your kindness but also limit your obligations:
+If you think the people pleaser in you may be responsible for your busy syndrome, check out my posts on Saying No for ideas on how to maintain your kindness and care for others, and also limit your obligations:

 You Don’t Know How to Let Go

-It’s great news if you’re busy because you are doing all of the things that bring joy to your life.
-But more likely, you’re packing your daily calendar with things you feel you have to do.
-It’s important to find a balance between the two and prioritize accordingly.
+It’s great news if you’re busy because you are doing all of the things that bring purpose and joy to your life.
+But more likely, you’re packing your daily calendar with things you feel you have to do or need total control over.
+It’s important to find a balance and prioritize accordingly.

 Another common condition is that you find your schedule full of things you used to enjoy doing.
-Often we move through phases in our lives and outgrown projects, groups, clubs, and duties.
-But instead of calling it quits, we feel bad and stick it out.
+Often we move through phases in our lives and careers and outgrown projects, groups, clubs, and duties.
+But instead of calling it quits, we feel bad and stick it out, or simply don’t take the time to reevaluate and reprioritize.

 Are there obligations and responsibilities in your life that may no longer be a priority or requirement for you?
 This is worth exploring.
 Plus, there’s a good chance someone else is standing in line and enthusiastic to take on your role.
 If it’s no longer your thing, or no longer your priority, let it go to make room for something else more important to you.